USS Picuda: Pacific War

 Picuda, in wolf-pack with sister ships Spadefish and Redfish, departed Pearl Harbor for her third war patrol 23 July in waters of the Luzon Strait between Formosa and Luzon.
 On 25 August, Picuda spotted ten ships hugging the coast some 4000 yd off the beach of Luzon.
-Slipping past five escorts, and with three enemy patrol planes overhead, she sent six torpedoes streaking to sink 1943-ton cargo ship Kotoku Maru, then skillfully maneuvered for a down-the-throat shot that spelled the doom of 1270 ton pursuing Japanese destroyer Yūnagi.
+Slipping past five escorts, and with three enemy patrol planes overhead, she fired six torpedoes to sink 1,943-ton tanker Kotoku Maru, and then sank the 1,270 ton pursuing Japanese destroyer Yūnagi.
 Picuda probed deeper in the interior of Luzon Strait on 16 September, for a bold daylight attack on an eight-ship convoy, guarded by three destroyers and air cover.
-She sank 5975-ton cargo ship Tokushima Maru and scored hits for unknown damage to two other freighters.
-Searching the southern border of her assigned patrol area, Picuda found another convoy hugging the north coast of Luzon on 21 September and sent 1948-ton freighter Awaji Maru to the bottom.
+She sank 5,975-ton cargo ship Tokushima Maru and scored hits for unknown damage to two other cargo ships.
+Searching the southern border of her assigned patrol area, Picuda found another convoy hugging the north coast of Luzon on 21 September and sank the 1,948-ton cargo ship Awaji Maru.
 Picuda made rendezvous with Barb and Queenfish, then set course in company with these two submarines to terminate her third war patrol in the lagoon of Majuro Atoll on 3 October.

-At Majuro, Picuda, now under the command of Evan T. Shepard, her final wartime skipper, formed a new wolf-pack with Queenfish and Barb, and departed 27 October.
+At Majuro, Picuda, now commanded by Evan T. Shepard, her final wartime skipper, formed a new wolf-pack with Queenfish and Barb, and departed 27 October.
 Topping off with fuel at Saipan, 1 November and 2 November, the wolf pack set course to range over the northern waters of the East China Sea, westward of Kyūshū.
-Picuda sent 9433-ton passenger-cargo vessel Mayasan Maru to the bottom of the sea 17 November in the area southwest of Nagasaki.
-On 23 November, closing a convoy off the Korean Archipelago and stealing between two lead escorts, Picuda sank 6933-ton freighter Shuyo Maru and 5296-ton passenger-cargo ship Fukuju Maru.
+Picuda sank the 9,433-ton passenger-cargo ship Mayasan Maru on 17 November in the area southwest of Nagasaki.
+On 23 November, closing a convoy off the Korean Archipelago and stealing between two lead escorts, Picuda sank 6,933-ton cargo ship Shuyo Maru and 5,296-ton passenger-cargo ship Fukuju Maru.
 She departed her patrol area six days later and returned from her fourth patrol to moor in Apra Harbor, Guam, on 2 December.